How we make it happen

 We have organized the three year project in Work Packages, which are led by the different Consortium members.
 The results of these work packages are Deliverables and solutions, which will be available in the download section.

 Here are some of the test results and snapshots from our participatory groups in London, Madrid, Oviedo and Vienna.
+More images and artworks are available in the section Participants’ Works.

 “We had the great pleasure of having a sneak peak to our upcoming ARCHES video.
 Here we working on creative solutions to show who we are as a project.
 Stay tuned!”